department-of-veterans-affairs/va.gov-team/products/decision-reviews/Notice-of-Disagreement/nod-confpage-release-plan-2024.md

 #### Immediate Rollout Planning

-- Desired date: November 27, 2024
+- Desired date: December 2, 2024
 - How will you make the product available in production while limiting the number of users who can find/access it: Immediate release available to all users via toggle
-- What metrics-based criteria will you look at before advancing rollout to the next stage ("success criteria")?:
+- What metrics-based criteria will you look at ("success criteria")?:
   - Contact Center calls due to inability to print confirmation or inaccurate confirmation details <3 calls
   - Pageviews
 - Links to the dashboard(s) showing "success criteria" metrics: